 Finally, here is a resource you may find help, especially as you develop Special Time, as a safe experiment: take a look at:

 ….. where you can find 125 questions relevant to sex in your life.
-I like the last one: i!”If you were the author of a book on sex, what would its title be?”
+I like the last one: “If you were the author of a book on sex, what would its title be?”
+It’s likely to connect to the Script we develop through our whole life.

-You may find 125 questions tricky to use without coming pressure.
+You may find answering her 125 questions not small experiment.
+Maybe try a few!
 As ever, you can take you time.
 What about you and your partner finding the five most important questions to you, yourself, in order to explore your mutual expectations and, maybe, finding common issues as a first step to negotiating a common purpose for your relationship.